 This protocol was developed by Dr. Stephen Porges, based on his Polvagal Theory, SSP is a 5 day sound based (auditory) intervention calming the physiological and emotional states.
 This is derived from 4 decades of research on the relationship between the autonomic nervous system and socio-emotional processes.
 SSP was designed to reduce stress and auditory sensitivity, enhancing social engagement and resilience.

 Our emotional and physiological states are important to how we approach various circumstances.
 When we have a better regulation, therapeutic outcomes are improved.
-SSP is designed to stimulate the nervous system regulation.
+The regulation or calmness brings balance to our psysiological and emotional systems allowing the client to feel safe.
 This intervention is know as passive, meaning that the client can benefit from just listening as long as the client feels calm and safe, focusing on the music.
+SSP brings the client from a state of hyperarousal (fight or flight, defensiveness, cautious or nervousness) to a feeling of safety or calmness.
 SSP is designed to stimulate nervous system regulation by exercising and systematically challenging the auditory system with specifically processed or filtered music.
-SSP aims to calm the child’s nervous system so that the child can be more socially engaged.
+When the client’s hyperarousal state (flight or flight) is decreased, their social engagement system can work properly.
+In essence, SSP aims to calm the child’s nervous system so that the client can be more socially engaged.

 Studies suggest that attention, state regulation and ability to engage socially are improved.
 Following the SSP Protocol, ideally children will be better able to focus in school, therapy, and daily life as they experience a calmed emotional and physiological state.
 The research of various clinical trials, shows that many neurodevelopmental and mental health conditions share common behavioral features such as: compromised social engagement system, over aroused autonomic nervous system, and auditory hypersensitivity or difficulty filtering out background sounds or noises in order to tune into the human voice.